Most people want to know – How To Get Rid of Mealybugs?

-Mealybugs do well indoors – they love and live very well in warm, dry environments.
-These pests have a life cycle of about 30 days.
+These annoying white bugs on plants do well indoors – they love and live very well in warm, dry environments.
+These houseplant pests have a life cycle of about 30 days.

-Damaged plants look withered and may have a sticky sap on the leaves or stems.
+Damaged plants look withered and may have sticky sap on the leaves or stems.

 Mealybugs On Houseplants – What Plants Get Them On The Most?

-Some of the indoor plants most commonly affected by mealybugs include:
+Some of the houseplants most commonly affected by mealybugs include:

-- The African violets pests include root and foliar mealybug
+- The African violets pests include root and foliar African Violet mealybug

 - Dracaena plants